The Labour chancellor Rachel Reeves is set to deliver her first Budget this autumn on 30 October 2024.

 So, while the chancellor is likely to keep her promise to not raise taxes on working people in the Budget, maintaining the thresholds will increase the total tax intake.

-Private school fees VAT exemption is set to end
+Private school fees VAT exemption will end

-This means the cost of sending your children to private schools could increase by up to 20%.
+This means the cost of sending your children to private school could increase by up to 20%.
 Labour has forecasted this could raise around £1.5 billion, which they have pledged to invest in the state education sector.

-These changes will likely come into effect in January 2025 and any fees you pay in advance from 29 July 2024 (covering the term starting in January) will be subject to VAT.
+These changes will come into effect in January 2025 and any fees you pay in advance from 29 July 2024 (covering the term starting in January) will be subject to VAT.

 The commitment to end the private school fees VAT exemption is likely to be one of the announcements in the Budget.